jyork13/test-repo/README.md

 # test-repo
-test-repo to learn how to use github and git
+This is a test-repo to learn how to use github and gitbash